anzo-p/eve-in-oracle/README.md

 ## Garbage

-Should you, however, let garbage into the system, then on top of the garbaged layer you will only get more garbage but no longer any information of higher refine.
+Should you, however, let ambigous data of non-integrity into the system, then starting from that data you will only get garbage but no longer any information of higher refine.
 Below is a table to illustrate this.
 On the left side there remains no limit for as to how high you may refine your data.
-On the right side the acquisition of more clever information stops at the layer that is let to succumb to anomalous data or non-integrity.
+On the right side the acquisition of more clever information stops at the layer that is let to succumb to garbage.

 | We keep pulling out smarter and smarter information | We are just getting garbage |
 | ------------- | ----------- |